kuberhealthy/kuberhealthy/cmd/test-check/README.md

 The pod is also design to log any errors it encounters when communicating to the Kuberhealthy API.

-Below is a YAML template for enabling the test-external-check in Kuberhealthy.
+Below is a YAML template for enabling the test-check in Kuberhealthy.

 Simply copy and paste the YAML specs below into a new file and apply it by using the command `kubectl apply -f your-named-khcheck.yaml`.